0ddjob/Sinclair/Z88_Mechanical_Keyboard/README.md

 # Z88 Mechanical Keyboard
 I've not had too much luck with the keyboard on my Z88 - seems a bit flaky after 40-odd years.
 So I thought I'd try to create a mechanical replacement.<br>

-I've modified the layout slightly to improve the arrangement - the cursors are now a "proper" inverted-T layout.
+I've modified the layout slightly to improve the arrangement - the cursors are now a "proper" inverted-T layout.<br>

 ## Layout
 The layout almost matches a modern set of keycaps, apart from the custom ones.<br>
-By this, I mean the SHIFTED characters on each key match a modern keyboard so a generic set of key caps, plus some blanks, should work.
+By this, I mean the SHIFTED characters on each key match a modern keyboard so a generic set of key caps, plus some blanks, should work.<br>

 ![Z88 Keyboard Layout](T_CURSOR/cambridge-computer-z88_T_cursor.jpg)

 ## Construction
-I think Gateron Low Profile (KS-33) type key switches should work.
+I think Gateron Low Profile (KS-33) type key switches should work nicely - this is how I've designed the PCB.<br>

 - 64 key switches
 - 53 x 1u